aaronsegura/wacom_profile/README.md

 # wacomProfile

-This python script will allow you to control the modes of your Wacom Intuos Pro tablet in linux by clicking the button in the middle of the touch wheel.
+This python script will allow you to control the modes of your Wacom Intuos Pro tablet touch ring in linux by clicking the button in the middle of the ring.

 	usage: wacomProfile.py [-h] [-c /path/to/file.ini] [-p PROFILE] [-x] [-d]